chimericdream/minecraft-mods/ideas.md

 #### Shulker Stuff (planned)

-* [ ] Make shulkers behave more like bundles
+* [x] Make shulkers behave more like bundles
     * [x] Insert items by right-clicking them with the shulker in hand
     * [x] Extract items by right-clicking an empty inventory slot with the shulker in hand
     * [x] Extract items by right-clicking the shulker with an empty hand
     * [x] Insert items by right-clicking the shulker with an ItemStack
-    * [ ] Throw individual stacks by shift-right-clicking the air when not in the inventory
+    * [x] Throw individual stacks by shift-right-clicking the air when not in the inventory
 * [ ] Arbitrarily dyed shulkers
     * [x] Render the shulker in the inventory with the correct color
     * [x] Render the shulker in the world with the correct color
     * [x] Use correct particle colors
     * [ ] Add new workstation to facilitate dyeing
+* [ ] Upgrades (smithing templates)
+    * [x] Hardened: can't be blown up by creepers or other explosions
+    * [ ] Hardened smithing template
+        * Found in end cities
+        * Found in ancient cities
+    * [x] Plated: item entity form won't be destroyed by fire, lava, or explosions
+    * [ ] Plated smithing template
+        * Found in treasure bastions
 * [ ] Enchantments
     * [ ] Vacuum (2 levels)
         * [ ] Vacuum I: suck up items that match a non-full stack in the shulker inventory